larsimmisch/pyalsaaudio/README.md

 ```

 # Using the API
-There is a reasonably useful API documentation included in the module
-documentation, which can be found in the doc subdirectory of the source
+The API documentation is included in the doc subdirectory of the source
-distribution.
+distribution; it is also online on [http://larsimmisch.github.io/pyalsaaudio/](http://larsimmisch.github.io/pyalsaaudio/).

-There are also three example programs included with the source:
+There are some example programs included with the source:

+* `playwav.py` plays back a wav file
-`playbacktest.py` which plays back raw sound data read from
+* `playbacktest.py` plays back raw sound data read from stdin
-stdin

-`recordtest.py` which captures sound from the microphone at writes
+* `recordtest.py` captures sound from the microphone and writes
 it raw to stdout.

-`mixertest.py` which can be used to manipulate the mixers.
+* `mixertest.py` can be used to manipulate the mixers.